SteveBarnett/Remixing/_thinking/my-applied-philosophy.md

 ## Summary of the practice

 When meditating, I try to [just sit](/thinking/zen/the-just-in-just-sitting/), like Zen [Shikantaza](/thinking/zen/shikantaza/).
 There's a relaxed, open, but watchful quality to it.
 A bit like alertness, but not tense.
+A sort of mix of single-tasking and one-pointedness and commitment and focus.

 When out and about, I have a few little practices.